journeyman88/alea-iacta-discord/README.md

-# alea-iacta-est
+# alea-iacta-discord
-Alea Iacta Est is a Discord bot designed to help running RPG sessions over the network.
+The Discord bot - developed inside the alea-iacta-est project - to help running RPG sessions over the network.

 It can be added to your server using this link: